Which Welder Is Best for TIG Welding Aluminum?

-Welds will penetrate deeper and freeze faster with its Advanced Squarewave AC that provides a fast freezing weld puddle and deeper penetration.
+Welds will penetrate deeper and freeze faster with its Advanced Squarewave AC.
 With auto-postflow, the weld receives additional protection in order to minimize contamination.

-Like the Lincoln Squarewave, the Miller Diversion is portable reliable for most TIG welding projects since you can swap out power supplies.
+Like the Squarewave, the Diversion is reliable for most TIG welding projects since you can swap out power supplies.
 However, it weighs in closer to 50 pounds and adds about $500 to the overall price.

 Find the Right TIG Welder for You